British Bangladeshi Power & Inspiration 100: Notable entries

-Notable entries in the British Bangladeshi Power 100 have included Ruby Hammer MBE, who started off as a make-up artist and went on to become a successful entrepreneur.
-Ajmal Hossain QC, a barrister.
-Other prominent names include Iqbal Ahmed OBE (Chairman of the Seamark Group), Sapnara Khatun (barrister and judge), Asif Anwar Ahmad (Ambassador to Thailand), Prof Moorad Choudhry (Treasurer RBS) and Mihir Bose (sports journalist), Shadow Education Minister Rushanara Ali, Prospective Parliamentary candidate Tulip Siddiq, former British High Commissioner to Bangladesh Anwar Choudhury.
+Notable entries in the British Bangladeshi Power 100 have included Ruby Hammer MBE, who started off as a make-up artist and went on to become a successful entrepreneur, Iqbal Ahmed OBE (Chairman of the Seamark Group), Sapnara Khatun (barrister and judge), Asif Anwar Ahmad (Ambassador to Thailand), Prof Moorad Choudhry (Treasurer RBS), Mihir Bose (sports journalist), Shadow Education Minister Rushanara Ali, Prospective Parliamentary candidate Tulip Siddiq, and former British High Commissioner to Bangladesh Anwar Choudhury.

 Media personalities have included Nina Hossain, Konnie Huq and Tasmin Lucia-Khan.
 Other notable entries include British kickboxing champion Ruqsana Begum and singer Mumzy Stranger.

-In 2013, included in the entrepreneur and business section are Telecoms managing director Naufal Zamir The list also revealed less well known and emerging faces such as Sabirul Islam (the "Teen-Trepreneur"), Rahima Begum (founder of human rights charity Restless Beings) and Zoe Rahman.
-In 2014, the list also contained less well-known and emerging faces such as Rupa Huq (Labour Prospective Parliamentary Candidate for Ealing) and Zubair Hoque Formula 4 Racing Driver.
+In 2013, the list included emerging faces such as Sabirul Islam (the "Teen-Trepreneur") and Zoe Rahman.
+In 2014, the list also contained less well-known and emerging faces such as Rupa Huq (Labour Prospective Parliamentary Candidate for Ealing at the time and current MP) and Zubair Hoque, Formula 4 Racing Driver.